TypeAI (TYPE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TypeAI Historical Price

-According to the latest data gathered on TypeAI live price page, the current price of TypeAI is 0.165404USD.
-The circulating supply of TypeAI(TYPE) is 9.50M TYPE , giving it a market capitalization of $1.57M.
+According to the latest data gathered on TypeAI live price page, the current price of TypeAI is 0.151246USD.
+The circulating supply of TypeAI(TYPE) is 9.50M TYPE , giving it a market capitalization of $1.44M.

 The TypeAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TYPE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.